SynUW/BCWildfire/README.md

 ---
 ## Dataset Downloading
-The sampled dataset for model training, validation, and testing can be found under: [huggingface BCWildfire](https://huggingface.co/datasets/RyanSyn/BCWildfire).
+The sampled dataset for model training, validation, and testing can be found under: [Hugging Face Dataset](https://huggingface.co/datasets/RyanSyn/BCWildfire/tree/main/cache_timeseries).

 The entire dataset, full spatotemporal coverage tif files, will be provided on request.